893 words

 sudo apt install openssh-server

-If you plan to connect to the server using the Windows operating system, you can use PuTTY or MobaXterm.
+To connect to the server from a Windows system, you can use tools like PuTTY or MobaXterm.

-💡 Please note, you will need to open the following TCP ports for access to the services:
+You will need to open the following TCP ports for access to the services:

 • TCP port 80 - to obtain a free cryptographic certificate through the Let’s Encrypt certification center.